Pallavisonawane/Pallavisonawane/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Data Science Tools
 - 💞️ I’m looking to collaborate on Data
-- 📫 How to reach me on pallavi29897@gmail.com
+- 📫 Reach me on pallavi29897@gmail.com

 <!---
 Pallavisonawane/Pallavisonawane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.